Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Main result 1: Sample complexity of -distance–based learning

-We now show that learning the Pauli eigenvalues without entanglement still requires a number of samples that scales exponentially with the number of qubits $n$, even though one permits concatenated uses of the Pauli channel together with arbitrarily large ancilla systems and unrestricted quantum controls, provided that no entanglement between the system and ancilla is ever generated throughout the protocol.
-(See Fig.~\ref{fig:schematic} (c) for the schematic description.)
-It is worth emphasizing that this model encompasses quantum operations including mid-circuit measurement and adaptive operations \cite{entanglement-PhysRevLett.132.180805}.
+We now show that Pauli-eigenvalue learning without entanglement requires a sample complexity that grows exponentially with the number of qubits $n$.
+We allow an arbitrarily large ancillary system, repeated uses of the Pauli channel, and general parameter-independent processing operations between consecutive channel uses.
+The only restriction is that the joint system--ancilla state remains separable throughout the protocol; see Fig.~\ref{fig:schematic}(c).

-Since we restrict to entanglement-free learning strategies, we take the initial probe state $\hat{\rho}_{0}$ to be separable across the system and ancilla registers.
-Hence it admits a decomposition
+Since several parameter-dependent quantum states appear in the following analysis, we make the state dependence of the QFIM explicit.
+For an arbitrary parameter-dependent state $\hat{\rho}(\vb*{\lambda})$, we denote its QFIM by $\mathbf{J}(\hat{\rho}(\vb*{\lambda}))$, whose matrix elements are defined as